 MAGA was never about making America great again.
 It was about making America elitist again.
-Some elites want to yank back power earned by their fellow Americans out of common decency, and it’s conditioned on a con job.
+Some elites want to yank back power earned by their fellow Americans, and it’s conditioned on a con job.

 The men and women wearing MAGA hats aren’t getting a bigger slice of the American pie, but they are getting reassurance that none of “those people” will either.

 In fact, wearing MAGA paraphernalia of any kind is prima facie evidence of Elbow Ass Distinction Disorder.